OpenMic · FluentPlay

 • Clinical use — SLP can isolate, annotate, and use the waveform as a teaching surface; ground truth override applies to the same word

 "for" · PAD 70 · 1 syl · 410ms/syl A single-syllable function word at 410ms — 1.55× the speaker's baseline — with 2 voicing onsets inside the F phoneme window.
-Azure heard one phoneme.
+The recognition layer heard one phoneme.
 The acoustic signal recorded two attempts.

 OpenMic · FluentPlay